-Manfred Eigen is one of the most versatile German scientists.
+Manfred Eigen was one of the most versatile German scientists.
 He is best known, however, for his pioneering work on ultrafast chemical reactions, for which he was awarded the Nobel Prize in Chemistry in 1967.
 Later, he turned to biochemistry and dealt with questions of evolution.
 His theories about self-organization of complex molecules and his development of the evolution machine founded a new branch of German biotechnology industry – the evolutionary biotechnology.
 Manfred Eigen was co-founder of two successful companies, Evotec AG in Hamburg and DIREVO Biosystems AG / Cologne (now Bayer HealthCare AG).

 Manfred Eigen studied physics and chemistry at the University of Göttingen.
 After receiving his doctorate in physics working with Arnold Eucken and two more years of research at the Institute of Physical Chemistry at the University of Göttingen, he joined the Göttingen Max Planck Institute for Physical Chemistry.
 There, he became Head of the Department of Biochemical Kinetics and was appointed as Director in 1958.